-We cater for young people aged between 9 and 25 who have a diagnosis of an autistic spectrum condition and are typically of mainstream ability, but need support to succeed in social situations.
+We cater for young people aged between 9 and 25 who have a diagnosis of an autistic spectrum condition and are typical of mainstream ability but need support to succeed in social situations.

 Our activities are designed to encourage social interaction in a structured and understanding environment.